oyalgin/DemoCommisionCalculate/README.md

 # DemoCommisionCalculate

-DemoCommisionCalculate is a Springboot applicaton which is conducted as console application.
+DemoCommisionCalculate is a Springboot applicaton which is conducted as a console application.
-In every 10 seconds Application pulls orders which is kept in Orders.txt file. then calculates commmission fee by calling api https://api-rate.fanatest.workers.dev/?price=?
+In every 10 seconds Application pulls orders which is kept in Orders.txt file. then calculates commmission fee by calling this api https://api-rate.fanatest.workers.dev/?price=?

-Process should process 1000 records in 100 seconds.
+Orders file includes 1000 records which should be processed in 100 seconds by scheduled task in this application.

 ## PreRequsite

 Install Java 8

-placed Order.txt file in C:/temp
+place Order.txt file in C:/temp
 it has to include orders records.
 Each line compromise 2 columns which are order name and price that are seperated blank or tab.

 # Run the Application

-clone the project or download as a zip go to demo-sheduler\src\main\java\com\fana\demosheduler To run the application, run the following command in a terminal window (in the complete) directory:
+clone the project or download as a zip

+go to demo-sheduler\src\main\java\com\fana\demosheduler
+To run the application, run the following command in a terminal window (in the complete) directory: